-Ex-campaign chief defends Trump, blasts Democrats at impeachment hearing
+Ex-campaign chief defends Trump at chaotic impeachment hearing

 Trump fired Lewandowski as his campaign manager in June 2016 but the two remained close.
 During the campaign, Lewandowski had often generated controversy including when he was charged with misdemeanor battery after being accused of forcefully grabbing a female reporter in Florida.
 The charge was later dropped.

-(This story corrects to add dropped word in paragraph 5 to make clear that Lewandowski did not recall having any conversations with “foreign entities”)

-Reporting by David Morgan; Additional reporting by Eric Beech; Editing by Peter Cooney and Will Dunham
+Reporting by David Morgan; Additional reporting by Steve Holland and Eric Beech; Editing by Peter Cooney and Will Dunham